inworld-ai/node-js-proxy/README.md

 2. INWORLD_SECRET - Located at [Inworld AI](https://studio.inworld.ai) under Integrations -> API Keys -> Secret.
 Note: API Secrets are unique for each Workspace.
 3. INWORLD_SCENE - Located at [Inworld AI](https://studio.inworld.ai) under Scenes.
 Click the button to copy the machine readable id.
 Note: This is a default scene only used for testing upon starting the service.
 4. PORT - The port to use to run the REST service on.
 Default is 3000.
 Note: HTTPS for port 443 is currently not implemented.
+5. EMOTIONS - A boolean that sets if emotions are enabled for the sessions. true for on. false for off.
 <br /><br />

 ## <a id="running" name="running"></a>Running